MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

 > [!NOTE]
 > Automatic page refresh is available only for real-time reports.

-You can enable automatic page refresh for your reports at fixed intervals, so that you always see the latest data.
+You can enable automatic page refresh for your reports at fixed intervals so that you always see the latest data.
 More information: [Authoring reports with automatic page refresh in Power BI Desktop](/power-bi/create-reports/desktop-automatic-page-refresh#authoring-reports-with-automatic-page-refresh-in-power-bi-desktop)

 As an administrator with Premium capacity, you must first enable [automatic page refresh](/power-bi/enterprise/service-admin-premium-workloads#automatic-page-refresh) from the [Power BI Admin portal](https://msit.powerbi.com/).
-You need to use the [fixed interval](/power-bi/create-reports/desktop-automatic-page-refresh#fixed-interval) refresh type, with either five or ten sec as the interval.
+You need to use the [fixed interval](/power-bi/create-reports/desktop-automatic-page-refresh#fixed-interval) refresh type with either five or ten sec as the interval.

 To enable automatic page refresh for specific reports: